sshaw/markdown_usage/README.md

 #### `:sections`

-Sections to extract from `:output`.
-These must be the headings used in the README, without the leading format characters.
+Sections to extract from the `:source`.
+These must be the headings without the leading format characters.

 Can be a `String` or an `Array` of strings.